ken-okabe/ken-okabe.github.io/_site-ja/0-book/unit-1/section-4/2-curry-partial.md

 ## Summary

--   Unlike many languages that directly support multi-argument (e.g., binary) functions, FP languages like F# and Haskell fundamentally model all functions as **Unary Functions** (taking only one argument).
+-   Many functional languages employ **Currying**, a mechanism where functions appearing to take multiple arguments are automatically treated as a sequence of functions each taking a single argument and returning the next function in the chain, until the final result is produced.
--   Because all functions are unary, **Currying** is the mechanism used automatically by F# to handle functions that *appear* to take multiple arguments.
-A definition like `let f x y = ...` becomes syntactic sugar for nested unary functions (`fun x -> (fun y -> ...)`), reflected in type signatures like `T1 -> T2 -> TResult` (shorthand for `T1 -> (T2 -> TResult)`).
+-   A type signature like `T1 -> T2 -> TResult` reflects this, being shorthand for `T1 -> (T2 -> TResult)`.
+This is an instance of HOF Pattern 1.
--   **Partial Application** is the act of supplying fewer arguments than a function expects.
-Due to currying in F#, this occurs naturally when providing only the initial argument(s), resulting in a new, specialized function without needing special syntax.
+-   **Partial Application** is the natural outcome of applying arguments to a curried function.
+Providing fewer arguments than notionally specified results in an intermediate function being returned.
--   This mechanism allows for the easy creation of specialized functions (like `add1` or `double`) from more general functions (like the operators `(+)` or `(*)`).
+-   This mechanism allows for the easy creation of specialized functions (like `add1` or `double`) from more general ones (like the operators `(+)` or `(*)`).
--   Partial application exemplifies **Higher-Order Functions** (specifically HOF Pattern 1), where providing input to a function results in a new function being returned, showcasing the power of treating functions as first-class values.
+-   This entire behavior—a function taking an argument and returning a new function—is a prime example of HOF Pattern 1 in action.

 <img width="100%" src="https://raw.githubusercontent.com/ken-okabe/web-images/main/note.svg">

 It might seem that F#'s unary function model makes it awkward to pass multiple related pieces of data (like coordinates `(x, y)`) compared to JavaScript's multi-argument functions (`f(x, y)`).

 While currying handles functions that logically take multiple *independent* arguments step-by-step, what if you simply want to pass a single, grouped piece of data containing multiple components?

 F# addresses this with **Tuples**.
 A tuple, written `(a, b)` or `(a, b, c, ...)`, groups multiple values into a *single*, composite value.
 This is different from a list (`[a; b; c]`) and is a data structure not present in the same way in JavaScript.